atao60/fse-cli/README.md

 While there are many [Node.js](https://nodejs.org) utils that provide this, all are meant to be used as part of an app, and does not have a CLI.

 This CLI is based on [fs-extra](https://github.com/jprichardson/node-fs-extra).
+It is available as [Node.js](https://nodejs.org) package from [Node.js: fs-extra](https://www.npmjs.com/package/fs-extra).

-Note.
+> Note.
 It's a work in progress:
 * not all functions are mapped yet, see [Commands](#Commands) below;
-* a lot of tests still to be created, even if they will only cover the cli part.
+* more tests still to be created, even if they will only cover the cli part.

 ## 🏁 Quickstart

+Add this package to a project:

 ```
 npm install @atao60/fse-cli